 New York, NY, USA

-Sarah’s personal work and editorial clients have taken her around the world with a particular emphasis on South Africa, Democratic Republic of Congo, and within the U.S.A, Cherokee, North Carolina and the Bronx, New York.
-Along the way she has worked with institutions like The New York Times, The New Yorker, Al Jazeera, The Wall Street Journal, UN Women, Open Society Foundations, and Planned Parenthood.
+Sarah’s personal and assignment work have taken her around the world with an emphasis on South Africa, Democratic Republic of Congo, and within the U.S.A, North Carolina, New York, South Dakota and Minnesota.
+Select clients include National Geographic, The New York Times, The New Yorker, Topic, BuzzFeed, STAT by Boston Globe Media, The Wall Street Journal, Open Society Foundations, International Rescue Committee and Photo District News.